pbrisbin/ex-lint/README.md

 -- => 4
 ```

-And here is a bad example:
+And here is an incorrect example:

 ```hs
 add x y = x + y